SafeAgentBench: A Benchmark for Safe Task Planning of Embodied LLM Agents: Abstract

 \section{Abstract}

-With the integration of large language models (LLMs), embodied agents have strong capabilities to execute complicated instructions in natural language, paving a way for the potential deployment of embodied robots.
-However, a foreseeable issue is that those embodied agents can also flawlessly execute some hazardous tasks, potentially causing damages in real world.
-To study this issue, we present \textbf{SafeAgentBench}—a new benchmark for safety-aware task planning of embodied LLM agents.
-SafeAgentBench includes: (1) a new dataset with 750 tasks, covering 10 potential hazards and 3 task types; (2) SafeAgentEnv, a universal embodied environment with a low-level controller, supporting multi-agent execution with 17 high-level actions for 8 state-of-the-art baselines; and (3) reliable evaluation methods from both execution and semantic perspectives.
-Experimental results show that the best-performing baseline gets 69\% success rate and only 5\% rejection rate for hazardous tasks, indicating significant safety risks.
-More details and codes are available at \url{https://github.com/shengyin1224/SafeAgentBench}.
+With the integration of large language models (LLMs), embodied agents have strong capabilities to understand and plan complicated natural language instructions.
+However, a foreseeable issue is that those embodied agents can also flawlessly execute some hazardous tasks, potentially causing damages in the real world.
+Existing benchmarks predominantly overlook critical safety risks, focusing solely on planning performance, while a few evaluate LLMs' safety awareness only on non-interactive image-text data.
+To address this gap, we present \textbf{SafeAgentBench}—the first comprehensive benchmark for safety-aware task planning of embodied LLM agents in interactive simulation environments, covering both explicit and implicit hazards.
+SafeAgentBench includes: (1) an executable, diverse, and high-quality dataset of 750 tasks, rigorously curated to cover 10 potential hazards and 3 task types; (2) SafeAgentEnv, a universal embodied environment with a low-level controller, supporting multi-agent execution with 17 high-level actions for 9 state-of-the-art baselines; and (3) reliable evaluation methods from both execution and semantic perspectives.
+Experimental results show that, although agents based on different design frameworks exhibit substantial differences in task success rates, their overall safety awareness remains weak.
+The most safety-conscious baseline achieves only a 10\% rejection rate for detailed hazardous tasks.
+Moreover, simply replacing the LLM driving the agent does not lead to notable improvements in safety awareness.
+Dataset and codes are available in https://github.com/shengyin1224/SafeAgentBench and https://huggingface.co/datasets/safeagentbench/SafeAgentBench.